taowen/vite-ioc-demo/README.md

 The code is easier to read this way.
 As we can see ComponentProvidedByPlugin1 is imported from `@plugin1` statically.

-If code modularization is the goal, we do not need micro-frontend to enforce it, typescript is better for the job.
+If code modularization is the goal, we do not need micro-frontend to enforce it in runtime, typescript+vite can do a better job in compile time.